brunzibeer/brunzibeer/README.md

  - 📚 My background is mixed between Machine Learning/Deep Learning, Computer Vision and Full-Stack Development.
  - 👨🏻‍💻 Currently a PhD student at AImageLab UniMORE in Modena.

-  ### My Vision🌄
-  Always be hungry of knowledge in order to be a better version of yourself every single day.

  ### Skills I'm currently learning/improving 🛠🧰
  #### Programming Languages 🛠🧰
  ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)